Vulture Conservation in South Asia

 Nepal is well known for its community led program and the establishment of Community Managed Vulture Safe Feeding Sites popularly known as Vulture Restaurants in seven different sites of the country.
 Without the support and ownership from community, our conservation efforts will not bring good results and we would not have achieved at this level.
-We have also pioneered the idea of Vulture Safe Zone and till the date declared 70 districts as Diclofenac Free Zone (DFZ) which occupies more than 95% area of Nepal safe for vulture.
+We have also pioneered the idea of Vulture Safe Zone and till the date declared 76 districts as Diclofenac Free Zone (DFZ) which occupies more than 95% area of Nepal safe for vulture with recently declared world’s first Gandaki-Lumbini Vulture Safe Zone.
 Vulture Conservation Action Plan 2009-2013 and 2015-2019 endorsed by the government are key to our actions on the ground.

 Number of Grants: Two